HermanGareis/DataExtractorApp/README.md

 One the data has been fetched it is sent to a Kafka Topic to later be consumed.

 To fetch the data and send it via Kafka you need to issue a GET request to the path /requestSendRecords.

+It works in conjunction with this other repository that recieves the data from the Topic and provides fetching methods: https://github.com/HermanGareis/DataAggregatorApp